Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ![Files inside hidden underscore folder](Images/30_payload_hidden_components_in_underscore_folder.png)

-I'd already seen that zhen.mkv was actually a RAR, these files weren't random.

-They turned out to be the main part of the payload.
+I’d already seen that `zhen.mkv` wasn’t what it appeared to be, so finding these files grouped together made it clear they weren’t random decoys, they were part of the actual execution chain.

 ---